The Glasswrights’ Journeyman

 As if remembering this strength, Hal managed a smile as he handed Rani into the room.
 “Holy Father, Father Dartulamino, you remember Rani Trader, our treasured sister?”

 As Rani rose from her obeisance, she concentrated on the fourth person in the room, on Father Dartulamino.
-His had been the voice that she had heard from the outer chamber.
+His voice had been the one she’d heard from the outer chamber.
 Of course it had seemed familiar!
 Rani knew Dartulamino from other hallways, from other meetings.

 Dartulamino was a member of the Fellowship of Jair.